biasmv/pv/README.md

 ### New Since version 1.2

+- add method to retrieve current color of atom.
+This is useful for highlighting purposes, where the color of certain atoms is temporarily changed and then reverted back to the original.
 - smoothing of strands when rendering as helix, strand, coil cartoon
 - implement proper strand "arrows"
 - improved auto-slabbing when the rendered objects are off-center